OnyxJeff/pp6-dashpi/README.md

 ---

 ## 🧰 Services Included
-- Chromium / kweb fullscreen kiosk mode
+- Chromium Fullscreen Kiosk
-  - Boots straight into your DakBoard URL in fullscreen.
-Auto-restarts if it crashes.
+  - Boots straight into your DakBoard URL (or any dashboard) in fullscreen.
+  - Auto-restarts via systemd if it crashes.
 - WiFi Watchdog
-  - Checks connectivity and restarts ```wlan0``` when your network flakes out.
+  - Checks connectivity and restarts ```wlan0``` if your network becomes unreachable.
 - Auto-Updater Script (optional)
   - Updates OS packages and logs results weekly/monthly.